fiosman/todolistapp/README.md

 ## How It Works

-Using this application is very simple:

 * To add tasks, type in the appropriate input field and click "Add Task" button
 * To remove individual tasks, click the trashcan icon next to list item.
 Altneratively,  you can remove all tasks by clicking "Clear Tasks"
 * Filter task list using keywords by typing in the "Filter Task" input field
 * User can save task list by clicking "Save Tasks".
 Upon page re-load, saved information will be displayed.

 ## Technologies + Tools